 All convicted sex offenders must register as offenders for the rest of their lives, limiting the opportunity for employment or residency in the future.
 Sex crime convictions mean serious legal and social consequences.
 It takes a skilled and experienced GA criminal defense lawyer to confront and refute every charge against you in a court of law, helping you avoid a lifelong stigma as a rapist or child molester.

-Once a GA prosecutor charges you with a sex offense, conviction, it means mandatory prison sentencing and the loss of certain personal liberties, for example, your rights to vote or own a handgun.
+Once a Georgia prosecutor charges you with a sex offense conviction, it means mandatory prison sentencing and the loss of certain personal liberties, for example, your rights to vote or own a handgun.

 At the Law Office of Miles Patterson Hansford Tallant, LLC, we defend people who face criminal charges associated with:

 - Rape (includes date rape and statutory rape)

 - Sexual assault

 - Sexual abuse of a minor (child molestation)